hashicorp/consul/docs/service-mesh/ca/README.md

 # Certificate Authority (Connect CA)

-The Certificate Authority subsystem manages a CA trust chain for issuing certificates to services and client agents (via auto-encrypt and auto-config).
+The Certificate Authority Subsystem manages a CA trust chain for issuing certificates to services and client agents (via auto-encrypt and auto-config).

 The code for the Certificate Authority is in the following packages: